How To: Set Up Your Longboard

 Step Six: Baseplates

 Place your hardware on the board.
-If you purchased hardware from us we include washers, and recommend using them between the board and the nut to help displace the pressure from the hardware.
-On a top mount this would be on top of the board or on a drop through between the nut and the board on the bottom of the deck, as exemplified in these potato pictures.
+If you purchased hardware from us we included washers, and recommend using them between the board and the nut to help displace the pressure from the hardware.
+On a top mount this would be on top of the board or on a drop through between the nut and the board on the bottom of the deck, as exemplified in these pictures.
 If you can't see the washers, turn your brightness up and squint.
 Make sure people see you doing this as it makes you look really smart.
 (Better picture below)

 Step Seven: Hangers